 “I’m six foot five,” a man named Joe said.
-He did not say this in his greeting, and he did not say this in the early minutes of our meeting, but it hung over our heads until he could be sure that I acknowledged it.
+He did not say this in his greeting, and he did not say this in the early minutes of our encounter, but it did hang over our heads until he could be reasonably sure that I acknowledged it.

 If you are ever fortunate enough to meet Joe, you’ll soon discover that the reason that we list his height before his name is that Joe was more of a 6’5” guy than he was a man named Joe.
+He is more 6’5” than he is an employee of a corporation, a member of a family, or Irish.
+Joe was more about being 6’5” than a college alum, a member of a state, a member of a political party, a U.S. citizen, or any other identifier a person proudly declares as characteristic of their personality.
 If your conversation with Joe extends beyond the superficial pleasantries, you’ll learn how 6’5” he is.
 If that conversation evolves into a minutes-long discussion, and you don’t acknowledge his height, at some point, with verbal or nonverbal cues, he’ll break the news to you:

 “I’m six foot five!”

 Although Joe and I spoke for a total of about three minutes, I have the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his height would still be such a primary characteristic that he would prefer that “Here lies Joe.
 He was 6’5”’ be chiseled into his gravestone.